sapegin/washingcode-book/manuscript/Avoid_mutation.md

 **Simplifying object updates** is another option that we can combine with mutation prevention.

-The most popular way to simplify object updates is to use the [Immutable.js](https://immutable-js.github.io/immutable-js/) library:
+One of the ways to simplify object updates is to use a library like [Immutable.js](https://immutable-js.github.io/immutable-js/):

 ```js
 import { Map } from 'immutable';